 NMFS AKR and AFSC funded several studies to accomplish Alaska EFH Research Plan research objectives.
-New research and new or revised EFH Levels 1, 2, and 3 information from four in-progress studies will be available to the Council and NMFS for the 2022 EFH Review-
+New research and new or revised EFH Level 2 and 3 information from four in-progress studies will be available to the Council and NMFS for the 2022 EFH Review-

-- Laman et al. (in prep) is developing new SDM EFH information and maps using new and existing data and modernized SDM methods (e.g., ensemble models) for life stages of groundfish and crabs in the EBS, AI, and GOA, advancing the SDM approach 2017 EFH Review (new EFH Levels 1, 2, and 3). - Marsh et al. (in prep) is developing new SDM EFH information and maps for life history stages of Arctic cod (Boreogadus saida), saffron cod (Eleginus gracilis), and snow crab (Chionoecetes opilio), presenting Arctic SDM EFH maps for the first time and with warm and cold year comparisons (new EFH Levels 1, 2, and 3).
+Laman et al. (in prep) is developing new SDM EFH information and maps using new and existing data and modernized SDM methods (e.g., ensemble models) for life stages of groundfish and crabs in the Bering Sea, Aleutian Islands, and Gulf of Alaska, advancing the SDM approach 2017 EFH Review (new EFH Levels 2 and 3).

+Marsh et al. (in prep) is developing new SDM EFH information and maps for life history stages of Arctic cod (Boreogadus saida), saffron cod (Eleginus gracilis), and snow crab (Chionoecetes opilio), presenting Arctic SDM EFH maps for the first time (new EFH Levels 2 and 3).

-- Laurel et al. (in prep) is a multi-year, integrated study with field, lab, and SDM components that is measuring and mapping habitat-related vital rates for juvenile walleye pollock (Gadus chalcogrammus) in the GOA (new EFH Level 3). - Shotwell et al. (in prep) is a novel application of biophysical individual-based models (IBM) to describe and map EFH for groundfish pelagic early life history stages with case studies of sablefish (Anoplopoma fimbria) and Pacific cod (Gadus macrocephalus) in the GOA (new EFH Levels 2 and 3).
+Copeman et al. (in prep) is a multi-year, integrated study with field, lab, and SDM components that is measuring and mapping habitat-related vital rates for juvenile walleye pollock (Gadus chalcogrammus) in the Gulf of Alaska (new EFH Level 3).

+Shotwell et al. (in prep) is a novel application of biophysical individual-based models (IBM) to describe and map EFH for groundfish pelagic early life history stages with case studies of sablefish (Anoplopoma fimbria) and Pacific cod (Gadus macrocephalus) in the Gulf of Alaska (new EFH Levels 2 and 3).

-This body of work is innovative and inclusive of many contributors who are developing new habitat-related distribution, abundance, and vital rates for EFH species in the GOA, Bering Sea, AI, and Arctic.
+This body of work is innovative and inclusive of many contributors who are developing new habitat-related distribution, abundance, and vital rates for Council managed species in the GOA, Bering Sea, AI, and Arctic.

-The Laman et al. (in prep) study was funded by NMFS AKR and AFSC to advance the SDM EFH approach of the 2017 Review, using a modernized ensemble SDM approach with updated new and existing data sources and life history information that has become available since the 2017 Review for species in the BSAI and GOA Groundfish and Crab FMPs.
+The Laman et al. (in prep) study was funded by NMFS AKR and AFSC to advance the SDM EFH approach of the 2017 Review, using a modernized SDM ensemble approach with updated new and existing data sources and life history information that has become available since the 2017 Review for species in the BSAI and GOA Groundfish and Crab FMPs.
 This study has assessed the forecasting accuracy of the 2017 SDM approach for describing EFH (Laman et al. 2018), refined the modeling approach, and updated the data sources.
-EFH in this present work is represented as life stage-specific and spatially-explicit population percentiles predicted from an ensemble of best-performing constituent SDMs modeling groundfish and crab species across up to three life stages per species in the EBS, AI, and GOA.
-To achieve this, the EFH analysts -
+EFH in this present work is represented as life stage-specific and spatially-explicit population percentiles predicted from an ensemble of best-performing constituent SDMs modeling groundfish and crab species across up to three life stages per species in the Aleutian Islands, EBS, and Gulf of Alaska.
+To achieve this, the EFH analyst -

-- expanded the SDM approach from the 2017 5-year EFH Review to include up to five constituent SDMs in an ensemble (three SDMs were assessed in 2017 and a single SDM that was selected a priori was applied to each species life stage) and refined our methodology by modeling numerical abundance instead of 4th root transformed catch-per-unit-effort (CPUE) and by using the lowest cross-validated root mean square error (RMSE) to identify the best fitting models; - incorporated new sources of species response data and demonstrated this for the settled early juvenile life stage in the GOA (e.g., adding nearshore survey catch data, Grüss et al. 2021); - updated several habitat covariates applied as independent predictor variables (e.g., AFSC RACE GAP summer bottom-trawl survey-dependent bottom temperature observations); - enhanced existing data sets (both response and predictor variables) with recent survey results (AFSC RACE GAP summer bottom trawl surveys 1993-2019, von Szalay and Raring in prep); - updated species length-based life stage definitions applied to the ensemble SDMs, where maturity schedules or life stages definitions were recently updated in the literature; and - extended EFH to include a critical ontogenetic habitat transition by separately accounting for, and when possible modeling, groundfish settled early juvenile life stages in the EBS, AI, and GOA.
+- expanded the SDM approach from the 2017 5-year EFH Review to include up to five constituent SDMs (three SDMs were assessed in 2017 and a single SDM selected a priori was applied to each species life stage) in an ensemble and refined our methodology by modeling numerical abundance instead of transformed catch-per-unit-effort (CPUE) and by using the lowest cross-validated root mean square error (RMSE) to identify the best fitting models; - incorporated new sources of response data and demonstrated this for the settled early juvenile life stage in the GOA (e.g., nearshore survey data, Grüss et al. 2021 AFSC Nearshore Fish Atlas updated in 2019); - updated several independent predictor variables (e.g., survey-dependent bottom temperature observations); - enhanced existing data sets (both response and predictor variables) with recent survey results (von Szalay and Raring 2018 summer bottom trawl surveys 1993-2019); and - extended EFH to include a critical ontogenetic habitat transition by separately accounting for, and when possible modeling, groundfish settled early juvenile life stages.